2025 Toronto Argonauts season

-The 2025 Toronto Argonauts season was the 67th season for the team in the Canadian Football League and their 152nd year of existence.
+The 2025 Toronto Argonauts season was the 67th season for the team in the Canadian Football League (CFL) and their 152nd year of existence.
 The Argonauts entered the season as defending Grey Cup champions, but were eliminated from post-season contention following their week 18 loss to the Hamilton Tiger-Cats making it their first season since 2019 in which they missed the playoffs.
 The team finished in third place in the East Division with a 5–13 record.

 The 2025 CFL season was the fifth season for head coach Ryan Dinwiddie and the sixth season for Michael Clemons as general manager.

+The Toronto Argonauts drew an average home attendance of 15,109, the lowest in the CFL.

 Offseason

-CFL Global Draft
+CFL global draft

 The 2025 CFL global draft took place on April 29, 2025.
 The Argonauts had two selections in the draft, holding the ninth pick in each round.